An Enemy of the People: Characters

+Cast

 Themes

 In An Enemy of the People, speaking the language of comic exaggeration through the mouth of his spokesman, the idealist Doctor Thomas Stockmann, Ibsen puts into very literal terms the theme of the play: It is true that ideas grow stale and platitudinous, but one may go one step further and say flatly that truths die.
 According to Stockmann, there are no absolute principles of either wisdom or morality.
 In this Ibsen is referring indirectly to the reception of his previous plays.
 For example, the commandment "honor thy father and thy mother" referred to in Ghosts is not simply either true or false.
 It may have been a truth once and a falsehood today.
 As Stockmann states in his excited harangue to his political enemies:

-Yet, Ibsen addresses in an engaging manner a number of challenges that remain highly relevant today, such as environmental issues (versus economic interests), professional responsibilities (of experts in policy debates) and, last but not least, the moral dilemmas and tensions involved in whistle blowing.
+Yet, Ibsen addresses in an engaging manner a number of challenges that remain highly relevant today, such as environmental issues (versus economic interests), professional responsibilities (of experts in policy debates), and the moral dilemmas and tensions involved in whistle blowing.